The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 The ICIJ adds, "Milner is a Russian citizen who lives in Silicon Valley.
 His ties to Twitter, Facebook and Kushner's firm have been previously disclosed.
 But his links to the Kremlin financial institutions weren't known."

-Many of the deals and documents cited in the Paradise Papers have to do with avoiding taxes — and that's the focus of reports on Apple, the most valuable publicly traded company in the world.
+Many of the deals and documents cited in the Paradise Papers have to do with avoiding taxes — and that is the focus of reports on Apple, the most valuable publicly traded company in the world.

 Recording billions in profits, Apple began to look for a new way to shelter itself from taxes after Ireland toughened its stance on international corporations in late 2013.
 That prompted Apple to make a plan with Appleby to use subsidiaries to park money in Jersey, a tax haven in the English Channel, according to the ICIJ.